justinlietz93/Prometheus_Void-Dynamics_Model/write_ups/tachyon_condensation/finite_tube_mode_analysis.md

 or equivalently $\mathcal L_K=\frac{1}{2}(\partial_t\phi)^2-\frac{c^2}{2}(\nabla\phi)^2$.
 No microscopic relation ties $J$ to $a$; one may set $c=1$ by a units choice.
 See [derivation/kinetic_term_derivation.md](derivation/kinetic_term_derivation.md:117-134).

 Geometry: a straight cylinder (“tube”) of radius $R$ aligned with the $z$-axis; we analyze the transverse $(x,y)$ plane in polar coordinates $(r,\theta)$.
-Inside the tube we can sustain an approximately “false‑vacuum”/uncondensed configuration that drives tachyonic behavior in the fluctuation spectrum; outside, we take the condensed vacuum.
+Inside the tube we can sustain an approximately “false-vacuum”/uncondensed configuration that drives tachyonic behavior in the fluctuation spectrum; outside, we take the condensed vacuum.

 ---

 ## 3. Piecewise Background and Linearized Fluctuations

-We define a static, piecewise‑constant background
+We define a static, piecewise-constant background

 $$
 \phi_0(r)\;=\;\begin{cases}